Activities in Dehradun

 The capital of the state of Uttarakhand, Dehradun has plenty of accommodation available for tourists and travelers according to their budget.
 Being at proximity to Mussoorie, Rishikesh and Haridwar, many places to stay have mushroomed in Dehradun.
 One can easily find luxurious hotels with all facilities and amenities as well as budget guesthouses with limited amenities at Dehradun.

 Click here for Dehradun Hotels

-Dehradun Tourism Dehradun Travel Guide
+Dehradun Food Guide

+As per the Hindu mythology, the name Dehradun has been derived from its nickname “Doon Valley” which is related to the two popular Hindu legends called Ramayana and Mahabharata.
 In Skanda Purana, Dehradun is mentioned as a part of the region called 'Kedar Khand', the abode of Shiva.
 Dehradun is one of the oldest cities in India and is believed that Lord Rama and his brother did penance here for killing Ravana.

 Around 2,000 years old temples and idols have been found in the surrounding areas of Dehradun, which dates back to the period of Ramayana and Mahabharata.
 It is also believed that Dehradun was the abode of Guru Dronacharya, who was the royal guru of the Kauravas and the Pandavas.